dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Code Generation/Introduction to Procedure Calls.md

 # Procedure Calls

-Recall how code is generated for very simple constructs in code: [Introduction to Code Generation](Introduction%20to%20Code%20Generation.md).
+Recall how code is generated for very simple constructs in code: [[Introduction to Code Generation.md]].

 We need to understand how procedures are called in the underlying system, and how we can encode them in assembly.